alexanderpolson/auth-proxy/README.md

 * Always authenticates with us-west-2 AWS region.
 Need to make this customizable in the profiles.
 * Better error and help messaging.
 Currently, if some input is incorrect, auth-proxy just panics.
 * Ability to run as a one off.
 Currently, auth-proxy will run until manually killed. to be able to pass a command to auth-proxy on the command-line and have it exit when done would be nice.
-* Distribute a Docker image that runs auth-proxy indefiitely.
+* Distribute a Docker image that runs auth-proxy indefinitely.
 * Implement other auth mechanisms?
-* If an AWS profile name isn't specified in the proxy profile, assume that the "default" profile should be used.
-* Add more supported services.
+* Add more supported services, or better yet, remove the need to define specific services in the codebase.
-* Allow proxy rules to replace more than just host name.
 * Make the port auth-proxy runs on customizable.

 ## How to Use